itskingori/itskingori.github.io/_posts/articles/2013/2013-08-05-analysis-or-process.md

 > the presentation, but the prosecutor has a good answer to every objection.
 So
 > the judge decides, and the accused man is sentenced.

-> That wouldn’t be due process, right?
+> That wouldn't be due process, right?
 So if you would find this process
 > shocking in a courtroom, why is it acceptable when you make an investment
 > decision?
 Now of course, this is an oversimplification, but this process is
 > essentially the one most companies follow to make a decision.
 They have a team
 > arguing only one side of the case.
 The team has a choice of what points it
 > wants to make and what way it wants to make them.
 And it falls to the final
 > decision maker to be both the challenger and the ultimate judge.
 Building a
-> good decision-making process is largely ensuring that these flaws don’t
+> good decision-making process is largely ensuring that these flaws don't
 > happen.

 An interesting analogy using the legal system: originally [found here by